TurgutKanceltik/BigNumber-RSA-Implementation/README.md

 # BigNumber-RSA-Implementation
 BigNumber-RSA-Implementation

-Development of large numbers and RSI implementation for the final project.
+Development of large numbers and RSI implementation.

 Referenced from the project here: https://github.com/abdallahelattar/RSA-and-Big-Numbers-Implementation